gravitational/teleport/rfd/0008-application-access.md

    --app-name="jenkins" \
    # Define the URI that the application is running at.
    --app-uri="http://localhost:8080" \
-   # Define the public address, used to override the automatically generated
+   # Define the public address, used to overide the automatically generated
    # address of appName.proxyPublicAddr.
    --app-public-addr="jenkins.acme.teleport.dev"
 ```